-Name SU and code Project Dutch economy in a global context (DUTCEC-HC-EXCH) Study Program Exchange Program Study level Bachelor level 2 Teaching period Fall semester: Period 1 Spring semester: Period 3 Professional tasks Analysing the economic environment of companies Main Professional task Analysing the economic environment of companies Professional products A report by which the student shows his ability to analyse the economic business environment of companies, to draw conclusions from it, and to present findings in an attractive way.
+Name SU and code Project Dutch economy in a global context (DUTCEC01) Study Program Exchange Program Study level Bachelor level 2 Teaching period Fall semester: Period 2 Spring semester: Period 4 Professional tasks Analysing the economic environment of companies Main Professional task Analysing the economic environment of companies Professional products A report by which the student shows his ability to analyse the economic business environment of companies, to draw conclusions from it, and to present findings in an attractive way.
 5 ECTS credits Credits and study load Total assigned study load: 140 hours Entry requirements N.A General description The Netherlands is one of the European Union's founding member states, favourably located at the North Sea, bordered by Belgium and Germany.
 It is one of the smaller European countries, with a total area of only 42 thousand km2 (including the Dutch Antilles), 17.6 million inhabitants, and a GDP of 856 bn euro (2021).
 It is a relatively affluent country with GDP per capita amounting to 49.1 thousand euro in 2021, which makes it one of the richest in the EU.
 The Netherlands has always been an active international player, and many large multinationals have their home base in the Netherlands.
 The country's dependence on international trade and cross-border relationships has made it an active member in a large number of international organizations, including among others NATO, the UN, and the European Union.
 Since January 1999, the country has participated in Europe's Economic and Monetary Union (EMU).
 This module provides the student with relevant background information about Dutch history, demographics, and economic structure.
 Some basic macro and international economics concepts will be applied to analyze the Dutch economic developments.
 Furthermore, an overview is given of the main economic challenges facing the Dutch economy.
 Competencies International business awareness International strategic vision development Analysing and information processing Communication Assessment criteria Written exam knowledge of the main characteristics of the Dutch economy knowledge and understanding of the position of the Netherlands in international organisation like the EU, EMU, WTO and IMF understanding of the influence the global economy has had, has, and will have on the Dutch economy

-Paper integrationknowledge of the structure and in the last couple of years ect of the Dutch economy, in the performance of the Dutch
+Paper awareness of the existence of different meanings of economic integration knowledge of the structure and performance of the Dutch economy in the last couple of years knowledge and understanding of the international environment in which the Dutch economy operates in-depth knowledge of an aspect of the Dutch economy, in particular a branch of industry understanding of the influence the performance of the Dutch economy might have on the activities of specific companies

 Assessment

 Type of exam Written Paper

+Exam period T2, T4

+Resit period T5

 Number of examiners 1 1

 Duration 120 mins N.A

 Aids Dictionary and non-graphic calculator N.A

-Minimum grade or tick ( $$ ) 4.0 5.5
+Minimum grade or tick ($$) 4.0 5.5

 Weighting factor 40% 60%

-Compulsory literature All materials required for the writter PowerPoint presentations will be pr
+Compulsory literature All materials required for the written exam, like PDF-files and PowerPoint presentations will be provided via #OnderwijsOnline.

 Recommended literature N.A

 Software N.A

 Other materials N.A

 Activitities N.A

 Teaching methods Lectures and supervision

 Max. number of participants 32

-3.20 Project Management
+3.20 Project Management (PROJMA11)